charlos1204/longitudinal_division_classification/README.md

 * To install `Python 3.6` in Windows 10 download the binary from [here](https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe).
 Double-click the .exe file and follow the instructions on the screen.
 * To install `Python 3.6` in macOS download the binary from [here](https://www.python.org/ftp/python/3.6.8/python-3.6.8-macosx10.9.pkg), follow the instructions on the screen.

 Install libraries to run the code.
-In a terminal run the following commands:
+In a terminal run the following commands:<br>
 `pip install cython`<br>
 `pip install opencv-python`<br>
 `pip install tqdm`<br>